-Health Education England (HEE), NHS Research and Development North West and the National Institute for Health Research (NIHR) have worked together with a team of early career researchers and award winning writer Rob Young to produce the magazine which illustrates the real-life stories of what it is like to undertake a research career..
+Health Education England (HEE), NHS Research and Development North West and the National Institute for Health Research (NIHR) worked together with a team of early career researchers and award winning writer Rob Young to produce the first three editions of the magazine which illustrates the real-life stories of what it is like to undertake a research career..

-This is a highly collaborative project with Early Career Researchers (ECRs) developing the content and forming the editing team supported by playwright Rob Young.
+This is a highly collaborative project with Early Career Researchers (ECRs) developing the content and forming the editing team supported by editor in chief, Rob Young.
 Drawing from a bank of stories, news and content, The Researcher will focus on communicating, in an engaging, energising and innovative way, the backstories from research and researchers.

 Editorial team member Dr David Keane, Clinical Scientist at St James’ Hospital in Leeds, explains why he got involved:

 “My interest in the magazine comes both from what I will get out of the work and from hopefully generating something that can help a whole community of early career researchers to embark on a journey and to find their way through the uncertain periods of the early stages of a research career.”

 Nicki Latham, Executive Director of Performance and Development at HEE – who funded the first three editions of the magazine – said:

 “Following the positive reception of the first issue, I am delighted that we’ve been able to produce another high quality publication to help support our researchers and hopefully encourage those not already involved in research to become more curious about how they can improve patient care and the part research can play in doing so.